 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-It is important to check the weather trends in the country you will be flying to before you book.
+It is important to check the weather trends in the country you plan to travel to.

 Let’s say you are wanting to book a two week trip with friends.
 You want to relax on the beach drinking cocktails by day and hit the clubs at night.
 Thailand sounds great right?
 But did you know monsoon season in Thailand runs from May to November?
 If you are planning a beach holiday you may want to avoid wet season.

-Checking the weather will set your expectations for the weather and will give you a better understanding of what you will need to pack.
+Checking the weather trends will set your expectations and give you a better understanding of what to pack.

 The Exchange rate

-If you are travelling on a budget, you will want to look at the exchange rates and value of money in the country you are travelling too.
+If you are travelling on a budget, you will need to look at the exchange rate.
+This will help you understand the value of your money, in the country you are travelling too.

 I travelled to Hawaii in 2015 when the US dollar was 60c to the Australia dollar.
 This made my trip much more expensive than expected and is something I wish I had considered when choosing a destination.